franvillamil/franvillamil.github.io/research.md

 ### Working papers

 * Blend or resist?
-The consequences of wartime violence against civilians for local political polarization.
+The consequences of wartime violence against civilians for local political polarization. (with Laia Balcells)
 * Wartime collective targeting and postwar ethnic mobilization.
 * Teachers as Fifth-Columnists: The Case of Francoist Spain. (with Laia Balcells)